Echinacea

 Background

-- Echinacea is promoted as a dietary supplement for the common cold and other infections, based on the idea that it might stimulate the immune system to more effectively fight infection.
-Echinacea preparations have been promoted for topical use (application to the skin) for wounds and skin problems.
+- Today, echinacea products are primarily promoted as a dietary supplement for the common cold and other respiratory tract infections, based on the idea that certain species of echinacea may stimulate the immune system.

 How Much Do We Know?

-- Many studies have been done on echinacea for the common cold and other upper respiratory tract infections.
+- Many studies have been done in people on echinacea for the common cold and other respiratory tract infections.
 Much less research has been done on the use of echinacea for other health purposes.

 What Have We Learned?

-- Taking echinacea might slightly reduce your chances of catching a cold.
-Echinacea has not been shown to shorten the length of a cold.
+- Taking echinacea may slightly reduce your chances of catching a cold.
+It’s still unclear whether echinacea can shorten the length of a cold.
+More research is needed to confirm these findings.

-- There isn’t enough evidence to show whether echinacea is helpful for other health conditions.
+- It’s unclear whether echinacea is helpful for other health conditions, including eczema.

 What Do We Know About Safety?